eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ## Functional binning
 This pipeline is based on the HirBin (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3686-6) pipeline
-I've replaced most of the code as it is not capable of dealing with soil metagenomics in a reasonable time.
-Some of the processes use a lot of memory
+I've replaced most of the code as it was not capable of dealing with soil metagenomics in a reasonable time (still only uses Perl and R - both pretty slow).
+Instead some of the processes use a lot of memory.

 HirBin identifies functional domains (Pfam/Tigrfam etc.), then adds an additional step to cluster the bins into a set of sub-bins.
 The identification of the domains is the only bit left of the HirBin pipeline I haven't needed to rewrite (uses HMMER to do the actual id of the domains).